rootsofmind/m3u-radio-music-playlists/README.md

 ## Collection of m3u Radio Playlists, Updated daily (manually)
-added extra files, `---everyhting.m3u` combines all streams alphabetically, `---randomized.m3u` is everything but every line is randomized, both file remove extra informations and thumbnail informations as they would have been quite large if i didn't do that, it was 1.2 mb but after remove extra stuff they are 250kb now, these files will also get update as i push updates for other files as the process is almost automatic at this point.
+this repo now includes two extra files made by me, `---everyhting.m3u` combines all streams alphabetically, `---randomized.m3u` is everything but every line is randomized, both files have extra informations and thumbnail links removed as they would have been quite large if i didn't do that, it was 1.2 mb but after remove extra stuff they are 250kb now, these 2 files will also get updated as i push updates for other files as the process is almost automatic at this point and runs using a bash script, i'm in the process of pushing updates automatically here coming pretty soon too.

 ### How to listen to these?
 in the terminal, do this: